tezos/tezos-mirror/docs/whitedoc/the_big_picture.rst

 compiler.
 This compiler restricts the set of modules available to the economic protocol, as a form of static sandboxing.
-It also generates a functorized version of the protocol, to make the execution of the protocol in alternative environment possible.
+It also generates a functorized version of the protocol, to make the execution of the protocol in an alternative environment possible.

   - :package:`tezos-protocol-environment-sigs` contains the modules
     that are available to the economic protocol.
 A review of this sandbox is available :ref:`here<protocol_environment>`.
-This
+These
-    modules include a stripped down standard library, and interfaces to the crypto APIs, RPC definitions, and key-value store.
+    modules include a stripped-down standard library, and interfaces to the crypto APIs, RPC definitions, and a key-value store.

   - :package:`tezos-protocol-compiler` is the compiler for economic
     protocols: an alternative driver to the OCaml